wtetsu/gaze/README.md

 Gaze searches a configuration file according to it's priority rule.

-- Specify using -y option
+1. A file specified by -y option
-- ./gaze.yml
+1. ./gaze.yml
-- ~/.gaze.yml
+1. ~/.gaze.yml
-- (Default)
+1. (Default)

 You can display the default configuration by running `gaze -y`.